 2.65 The publication of Court-annexed Mediation Rules of the Magistrates' Courts, which reflects the desire to regulate mediation in the civil courts, is indicative of the direction the country wants to take in introducing the use of mediation as a dispute resolving mechanism.
 On 9 March 2020 the Rules Board also introduced a new rule, 41A, to the Uniform Rules of Court, entitled "Mediation as a dispute resolution mechanism".
 Unlike the Chapter 2 mediation rules of the Magistrates' Courts, Uniform rule 41A does not make provision for court-annexed mediation.
-It merely facilitates access to private mediation contemplated by the parties or recommended by the court and provides for a procedure for referral to mediation in terms of rule 37(6)(d), which makes provision for mediation as part of the pretrial conference, and rule 37A, which makes provision for voluntary mediation in the judicial case management process.
+It merely facilitates access to private mediation contemplated by the parties or recommended by the court and provides for a procedure for referral to mediation in terms of rule 37(6)(d), which makes provision for voluntary mediation in the judicial case management process.
 This new rule confirms that there is currently an appreciation that not all disputes should or can be resolved in court.

 2.66 In terms of Rule 41A it is compulsory that in every new action or application proceeding in the High Court, the plaintiff or applicant is required to serve, along with the summons or notice of motion, a notice indicating whether the plaintiff or applicant agrees to or opposes referral of the dispute to mediation.
 The defendant or respondent in turn is required to serve a notice indicating whether they agree or oppose referral of the dispute to mediation.
-These notices must state the reasons for each party's belief that the dispute is or is not capable of being mediated.
+The serve a notice must state the reasons for each party's belief that the dispute is or is not capable of being mediated.
 The parties may, in any event, at any stage before judgment is granted refer the matter to mediation, provided that where a trial or opposed application has commenced, the leave of the court is required.